zeagord/zipkin-deployments/README.md

 ## Deployment

-Copy the template and execute from the command line or the GUI of your platform
+Copy the template and execute from the command line or from the GUI of your platform

 For more information on the supported backend and environment variables.
 Visit https://github.com/openzipkin/zipkin